juhp/presentations/fudcon2015-haskell/haskell-good-for-us.md

 # Learning Haskell makes you a better programmer

 <div class="notes">
-This talk won't teach you how to program in Haskell
+Not possibly to teach how to program in Haskell in 40min

+but try anyway for a subset

-but gives a taste of Haskell
+give a taste of Haskell
 </div>

 ## Slides